stub42/cassandra-charm/README.md

     juju remove-unit cassandra/1

-It is recommended to deploy at least 3 nodes and configure all your keyspaces to have a replication factor of at least three.
-Using fewer nodes or neglecting to set your keyspaces' replication settings means your data is at risk and availability lower, as a failed unit may take the only copy of data with it.
+It is recommended to deploy at least 3 nodes and configure all your keyspaces to have a replication factor of three.
+Using fewer nodes or neglecting to set your keyspaces' replication settings means that your data is at risk and availability lower, as a failed unit may take the only copy of data with it.

 ## Planning